project-forth-works/project-forth-works/Communication-Protocols/I2C/Raspberry3B+/README.md

 In this example you can see 6 Eeproms ( 0x50-0x55 ), a LCD, a RTC and a compass-module.
 Please note that there is no more specific way of further identification in the I2C system.

 It is also good to note that on the Raspberry 3B+ only BSC1 (Bascom Serial Controller 1) is available to the user.
 Both BSC0 and BSC2 are used by the Raspberry for internal purposes.
-To be more specific: for the communication with the camera controller and to identify eventual boards plugged in into the Raspberry.
+To be more specific: for the communication with HDMI and the camera controller and to identify eventual boards plugged in into the Raspberry.
-Trying to use these two will result in a failure without any error-messages or warnings.
+Trying to use these two controllers will result in a failure without any error-messages or warnings.

 Words assumed to be available: SETFUNCGPIO ( an internal word which sets the ALT function of a GPIO )

-Please note that this implementation uses I and J outside of the DO...LOOP.
-Most Forth-implementations do not support this.